mxagar/statistics_with_python_coursera/03_Fitting_Models/Statistics_Python_3_FittingModels.md

 Note that when the parameters of the model are solved:

-- The line predicts the estimation of the mean for a given independent variable value
+- The line predicts the estimation of the mean for a given independent variable value: `E[y|x]`
 - If we go out of the range of our dataset, we are extrapolating, which is dangerous; the model fits the current data, nothing else!

 ![Linear Regression: Cartwheel example](./pics/linear_regression_example.png)